Female customer service representative wearing headset in modern call center office.

 Strike the Right Tone

 Creating an employee handbook that actually gets opened can be something of a tall order.
 Take a casual approach in order to make it super user-friendly, and you may leave out key information in favor of a welcoming vibe.
 But if you focus only on the business at hand and ignore tone altogether, you run the risk of boring your employees to the point where they don’t use the handbook as the resources that it could be.
 Opt for a well-organized, informative document that communicates what you need to in an efficient manner that’s also appropriate to your workplace culture.
-For an example of what you can include and what tone to strike, check out examples online, including this template from the Society for Human Resource Management.

 Consider Your Content